ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Boundaries, but there is a transport protocol that provides a reliable ordered byte stream, an application could receive this byte stream as partial Messages and transform it into application-layer Messages.
-Alternatively, an application might provide a Message Framer, which transforms a sequence of Messages into a byte stream and vice versa ({{framing}}).
+Alternatively, an application might provide a Message Framer, which can transform a sequence of Messages into a byte stream and vice versa ({{framing}}).

 ### Server Example